-Chickweed (Stellaria media) is an amazing plant that grows all over central Virginia in yards, parks, under trees, etc. It can be tricky to find because it’s seasonal, coming up early winter and then dying back when it gets too hot.
+Chickweed (Stellaria media) is an amazing plant that grows all over many yards, parks, under trees, etc in Eastern U.S. It can be tricky to find because it’s seasonal, coming up early winter and then dying back when it gets too hot.
 So now’s the time to head out to your yard to look for it – you may be surprised by what you find!

 Leaves: Round, opposite leaves that smooth (mouse eared chickweed looks similar, but is fuzzy).
 The stalks are hairy.